Korovkin approximation

 In mathematics the Korovkin approximation is a convergence statement in which the approximation of a function is given by a certain sequence of functions.
 In practice a continuous function can be approximated by polynomials.
-With Korovkin approximations one comes a convergence for the whole approximation with examination of the convergence of the process at a finite number of functions.
+Korovkin approximation theory provides a way to establish the convergence of a sequence of positive linear operators on a function space by examining its convergence on a finite set of test functions.
 The Korovkin approximation is named after Pavel Korovkin.